Now in beta

 Review the results

-The agent opens PRs, posts to Slack, creates issues.
-Every run is logged with diffs, summaries, and full execution traces you can audit.
+The agent opens PRs and records every run with diffs, summaries, and full execution traces you can audit.

 Run #42 completed (3m 21s)